Partial alignment between jets and megamasers: Coherent versus selective accretion: Possible astrophysical origins of the observed alignment

-Selective accretion could, however, be also enforced by the small-scale radiative feedback self-generated by the accretion process.
-The angular radiation pattern emitted from the innermost regions of the accretion disc (well within the warp radius and perpendicular to the MBH spin) is always negligible in the MBH equatorial plane, while it peaks in the spin directions for small spins or at some intermediate inclinations for higher values of $a$ \citep[e.g.][]{Campitiello18}.
-In a scenario in which the angular momentum of the inflowing material is close to (counter) alignment with the MBH spin, a small fraction of the emitted luminosity would impact on the accreting material, limiting the effect of feedback on the gas reservoir at (sub-)pc scales.
-If the inflowing material has some significant misalignment with the MBH spin, as soon as an intense accretion event starts, the outer regions of the accretion disc would be hit by a strong feedback, that could eject the remaining gas quenching the accretion event.
+Selective accretion could, however, also be enforced by the small-scale radiative feedback self-generated by the accretion process.
+The angular radiation pattern emitted from the innermost regions of the accretion disk (well within the warp radius and perpendicular to the MBH spin) is always negligible in the MBH equatorial plane, while it peaks in the spin directions for small spins or at some intermediate inclinations for higher values of $a$ \citep[e.g.,][]{Campitiello18}.
+In a scenario where the angular momentum of the inflowing material is close to either alignment or counteralignment with the MBH spin, a small fraction of the emitted luminosity would impact on the accreting material, limiting the effect of feedback on the gas reservoir at (sub)parsec scales.
+If the inflowing material has some significant misalignment with the MBH spin, as soon as an intense accretion event starts, the outer regions of the accretion disk would be hit by a strong feedback that could eject the remaining gas quenching the accretion event.
 The threshold in terms of misalignment angle and accretion rate to trigger such feedback-driven selective accretion will depend on the value of the spin parameter.
-In this respect, it is worth noticing that the most probable value of $\Theta_{\rm max}$ ($\lsim 50^{\circ}$) found in our analysis is comparable to the inclination required to maximize the irradiation of the outer disc for an anisotropic, spin-dependent, radiation pattern emitted by the most central part of the accretion disc\footnote{Assuming that the inner accretion disc is perpendicular to the MBH spin.} for a spin magnitude of $a\approx 0.9 $ \citep{Campitiello18}.
-An in depth analysis of such a process is left for future investigation.
+In this respect, it is worth noting that the most probable value of $\Theta_{\rm max}$ ($\lsim 50^{\circ}$) found in our analysis is comparable to the inclination required to maximize the irradiation of the outer disk for an anisotropic, spin-dependent, radiation pattern emitted by the most central part of the accretion disk\footnote{Assuming that the inner accretion disk is perpendicular to the MBH spin.} for a spin magnitude of $a\approx 0.9 $ \citep{Campitiello18}.
+An in-depth analysis of this process is left for future investigation.